Irving Street Functionality

 In this sequence of posts I’m going to try to summarize the state of research into Choreographic Programming (CP), it’s recent past, status quo, and what I anticipate happening soon.
 I’m assuming any readers already have a basic sense of what CP is; if not, I’d suggest readers familiar with Haskell to start with the HasChor paper [1] and other readers to start with Choral [2].

 The vibe among people who’ve been working on choreographic programming (CP) is that CP is about to become a mainstream way of writing concurrent systems.
-I think there’s a sense in which that’s true, and I also think the situation could be much improved.
+I think there’s a sense in which that’s true, but the situation could be much improved.
 In preparation for describing my own research plans for the next year, I figured I should summarize my understanding of recent history.
 There’s inherent risk in writing any such thing: I’m going to get it wrong and I’m going to omit important stuff.
-In fact, in this post, I’m only going to discuss six papers.
+In fact, in this first post, I’m only going to discuss six papers.
 Part two will summarize my notes from the recent CP workshop at PLDI 2024.

 Choral: Object-oriented Choreographic Programming [2]